Text boxes are interaction objects into which learners can enter text. They are a good way to test learner knowledge and collect information.

 If you don’t want a value anymore, click the Remove button (5) next to that value to remove it.

-To set up events and actions for the text box, access the Events – Actions section in the Properties pane.
+To set up events and actions for text boxes, access the Events – Actions section in the Properties pane.

 By default, text boxes have three events, namely On Correct, On Incorrect, and On Timeout.
 You can add four other events, namely On Text Enter (occurs when users enter a text string), On Incomplete, On Rollover, and On Rollout.